firmata/arduino/readme.md

 * Max/MSP
   * [http://www.maxuino.org/]

-Note: The above libraries may support various versions of the Firmata protocol and therefore may not support all features of the latest Firmata spec nor all arduino and arduino-compatible boards.
+Note: The above libraries may support various versions of the Firmata protocol and therefore may not support all features of the latest Firmata spec nor all Arduino and Arduino-compatible boards.
 Refer to the respective projects for details.

 ##Updating Firmata in the Arduino IDE - Arduino 1.6.4 and higher